Support for families of complexly poorly children

 We offer support to children and young people with complex health needs.
 This complex illness support extends to their immediate family including parents and siblings.

-Every story is different and we offer both practical and emotional support and promise to walk side by side with a family for as long as we are needed.
-This includes delivering a bespoke and tailor-made complex illness support package for each family and guidance to help them navigate their journey.
+Every story is different and we offer both practical and emotional support and promise to walk side by side with a family on their journey.
+This includes delivering a bespoke and tailor-made support package for each family and guidance to help them navigate.

 We also provide fun and therapeutic activities and the chance to make magical memories in a safe and accessible space.